Te Aroha Domain

 In the early 1900's Rotorua took over from Te Aroha as the most popular spa town, but the Te Aroha Domain still remained a popular place for people to visit and relax.

 The Te Aroha Domain is currently the most intact Edwardian spa in New Zealand.
 While it has lost many of its original buildings, it still retains more than any other former spa.
 A lot of work has gone into the Domain in the last few years, with work done to restore original features such as the lakelets and the footpool, helping to revive the Edwardian character that is such a large part of the town's history.

 Features in the Te Aroha Domain include:

-- The Mokena Geyser (the only hot soda water geyser in the world)
+- Mokena Geyser (world famous in Te Aroha and understood to be the only hot soda water geyser in the Southern Hemisphere)

 - Te Aroha Mineral Spas

 - Swim Zone Te Aroha

-- The Cadman Bath House (now Te Aroha and Districts Museum)
+- Cadman Bath House (now Te Aroha and Districts Museum)

-- The Te Aroha i-SITE, which is housed in the old Domain Office
+- Te Aroha i-SITE, which is housed in the old Domain Office

-- The Cottage Cafe, which is housed in the old Gardener's Cottage
+- Cottage Cafe, which is housed in the old Gardener's Cottage

 - Band rotunda